 Find out more on our Think ahead.
 Act now for the future section.

-If you’d like to keep your insurance cover and your super account balance is inactive – log in and submit the online form.
+If you’d like to keep your insurance cover and your super account hasn’t received any money for over 16 consecutive months and has become inactive — log in and submit the online form.

 If you return the completed Choose to Keep My Insurance cover form, your insurance cover will stay in place until you tell us otherwise, provided there are sufficient funds in your super account to pay for the cost of insurance.